-4.10 In May 2023, the Council achieved certification for the Public Sector Network (PSN) Code of Connection (CoCo) compliance.
+4.9 In May 2023, the Council achieved certification for the Public Sector Network (PSN) Code of Connection (CoCo) compliance.
 CoCo compliance requires local authorities to document how their information technology meets the requirements, which were adapted from the global ISO27001 standard.
 Submission for the certification requires evidence of recent penetration testing of the Council's network and satisfactory resolution of vulnerabilities exposed.
-The certification remains valid for twelve months.
-Assurance is taken from this certification and further work in 2023/24 by internal audit will seek wider assurances over cyber security measures.
+The certification remains valid for twelve months and the Council has since received further certification in April 2024.

-Performance
+5. Performance

 - 5.1 It is important that Internal Audit demonstrates its value to the organisation.
 The service provides assurance to management and Members via its programme of work and also offers constructive support and advice to assist the Council in new areas of work. - 5.2 Since 1st April 2022, the Council's internal audit service has been delegated to North Northamptonshire Council.
 During this year, a number of successful recruitment campaigns have resulted in the appointment of auditors from a variety of backgrounds which will serve to strengthen the depth and breadth of the team.
-The team have built effective working relationships with service areas and seek to continue to build upon the positive feedback and reputation built to date. - 5.3 In April 2023, the Internal Audit service had issued reports on 100% of the in-house assignments from the 2022/23 Audit Plan with the exception of Cyber Security which was pending the Council's work on the Public Sector Network compliance submission. - 5.4 In order to seek feedback on the quality of the internal audit work, customer satisfaction surveys are issued following the conclusion of audit assignments.
-The feedback received on audits delivered during the 2022/23 year is summarised in table.
-Of the feedback received 100% rated the elements of the service as either 'good' or 'outstanding'.
-The communication during audit assignments was noted as receiving particularly high feedback in 2022/23, with 100% of respondents rating the communication as 'outstanding'.
+The team have built effective working relationships with service areas and seek to continue to build upon the positive feedback and reputation built to date. - 5.3 In April 2024, the Internal Audit service had issued reports on 100% of the in-house assignments from the 2023/24 Audit Plan. - 5.4 In order to seek feedback on the quality of the internal audit work, customer satisfaction surveys are issued following the conclusion of audit assignments.
+The feedback received on audits delivered during the 2023/24 year is summarised in table.
+Of the feedback received 98% rated the elements of the service as either 'good' or 'outstanding'.
+Overall, 39% of responses rated the service as 'outstanding'.

-Aspects of audit assignments Outstanding Good Satisfactory Poor
+Aspects of audit assignments Outstanding Good Satisfactory Poor N/A

-Design of assignment 75% 25% - -
+Design of assignment 4 7 1 - -

-Communication during assignments 100% - - -
+Communication during assignments 5 7 - - -

-Quality of reporting 75% 25% - -
+Quality of reporting 5 7 - - -

-Quality of recommendations 67% 33% - -
+Quality of recommendations 4 4 1 - 2